isabella232/genstudio-learn.en/help/adobe-genstudio/delivery-and-activation.md

 jira: KT-14157
 ---

-# Delivery and Activation: power experiences and performance
+# Delivery and activation: power experiences and performance

 For the company that needs support getting the right content in front of the right individual on the right channel.
 GenStudio makes that connection better than any other solution, while also providing the analytics to ensure overall content performance.